Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 There’s much more on offer than just burgers, too.
 Lucky Pierrot Burger’s menu also has a wide selection of delicious curries and omurice dishes.

-Prices are cheap (most burgers are around ¥400) and the portion sizes are huge, making a visit to at least one branch of Lucky Pierrot Burger an essential addition to any Hakodate itinerary.
+Prices are cheap (most burgers are around ¥400) and the portion sizes are huge, meaning you’ll be able to afford a visit to at least one branch of Lucky Pierrot Burger.

 Many of Hakodate’s main sights are within walking distance of each other, but there are times when you’ll need to use public transport to get around the city.